suixinsuo/olympus-protocol/docs/Using Components.md

  State: Token A Lock delay 7 days next call: now
  + Sell tokens
     - Check lock before now, OK.
 Set next call before (now+7 days) = in 7 days.
-    - No require intialize delay.
+    - No require to initialize delay.
  State: Token A Lock delay in 7 days, call in 7 days.
-  + Sell ETH on withdraw (This test will buy tokens before withdraw and will revert )
+  + Sell ETH on withdrawing (This test will buy tokens before withdraw and will revert )
  ```

  We can appreciate that the initialization takes part after the first token is sold, and the delay is applied after next time the locker component is check.
 Here we find three problems